heyLu/lp/go/README.md

 directory and it tries to detect what it is and how to run it.

 run `qst .` to run anything.

+## Lingua evalia - evaluate anything!

+Lingua evalia has also grown up recently, it now lives [on it's own](https://github.com/heyLu/linguaevalia) as well.
+You can get it using `go get github.com/heyLu/linguaevalia` and then start it by running `$GOPATH/bin/linguaevalia`.

+Lingua evalia is a web service and a command line tool that allows you to run code in any language quickly and easily.
+Using the web server is simple: you open the site, start writing code and then press `ctrl-enter` to evaluate it.